mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ## The challenges

-Right now you should have a much better understanding of the difference between "resources" and "data pipelines" oriented billings.
+Right now you should have a much better understanding of the difference between "resources" and "data pipelines" oriented cost reports.
 The final reports may look relatively simple but this is easier said than done.

 * How to automate labeling to avoid gaps in the reports?